 In the Upper Peninsula, Trailspotters has the ENTIRE Upper Peninsula covered when it comes to spotting on the North Country Trail.
-There is no excuse anymore to make a linear trail work for you.
+There are no more valid excuses to make a linear trail work.

-We need to spread out more.
+We need to spread out.
+We need to hike in less traveled areas.
 We need to practice LNT.
 We may need to browbeat those that don’t, because, it is their actions that ruin it for those of us that do.